 B.M in Music History and Violin, University of Michigan, 1983

 D.M. in Choral Conducting, Indiana University Jacobs School of Music, 2008

-Susan Swaney serves as an adjunct faculty member in the IU B.F.A. program, where she teaches studio voice lessons, and in the Choral Department of the IU Jacobs School of Music.
+Susan Swaney serves as an adjunct faculty member in the IU B.F.A. program, where she teaches studio voice lessons.

-Swaney is Artistic Director of Voces Novae chamber choir, which has received national attention for its thought-provoking programs; and she has been Music Director of the Unitarian Universalist Church of Bloomington for 18 years, where she has built a fine 75-voice choir and made music part of an active social justice outreach program.
-Swaney was music director for the Indiana University Department of Theatre and Drama's production of Pirates of Penzance in 2001 and of Twyla Tharp's ballet Sweet Fields at the IU Jacobs School in 2008.
+Swaney is Artistic Director of Voces Novae chamber choir, which has received national attention for its thought-provoking programs; and she has been Music Director of the Unitarian Universalist Church of Bloomington for 21 years, where she has built a fine 75-voice choir and made music part of an active social justice outreach program.
 She is the former director of the Indiana University Children's Choir program, where she oversaw five choirs and co-directed the Chamber Choir, whose performance on Paul Hillier's Carols of the Old and New Worlds CD was called "amazing and diction-perfect" by a USA Today reviewer.